ACM40960/project-disha-gif/README.md

 ## Flowchart
 <img width="500" alt="Flowchart" src="https://github.com/Sangyyyy/personal_use/assets/134233430/750b55fb-e701-4a75-9579-4ae96b27f48c">

-## Getting Started
-To run the Blackjack simulation codes on your local machine, follow these steps:

-    1. Ensure you have Python 3.x installed on your system.

-    2. Clone this repository or download the individual simulator scripts.

-    3. Open a terminal or command prompt and navigate to the directory containing the simulator script you want to run.

 ## Files guide
 1. Blackjack_Inexperienced_player.py : Inexperienced player strategy
 2. Blackjack_simple_logic.py : Simple player strategy